peterconsuegra/wordpresspluslaravel/readme.md

 ```

+5) Replace the following code inside the file laravelproject/app/User.php

+protected $table = 'users';

+for

+protected $table = 'wp_users';

-5) Install the root coockie plugin into your WordPress project and activate it
+6) Install the root coockie plugin into your WordPress project and activate it

 https://wordpress.org/plugins-wp/root-cookie/

 Aditional steps

+The URL of the laravel project must be a subdomain of the wordpressproject for example

+WordPress URL: wordpressproject.com

+Laravel URL: dashboard.wordpressproject.com

 Of course you have to use a server program like apache or nginx to configure both the wordpress and laravel applications within the same VPS (Virtual Private Server) or Dedicated Server.